tidyqa/vitepress/docs/snippets/css/layout-and-positioning/index.md

 ## Circular Image

-Learn how to create a circular image using CSS.
+Create a circular image using CSS.
 This snippet uses the `border-radius` property to achieve the circular shape.

 ```html
 <!DOCTYPE html>